avine/formation-angular-base/doc/workbook/public/08_dependency_injection.md

 }
 ```

-- Provide the stub in `menu.spec.ts`
+- Provide the mock in `menu.spec.ts`

 Add test: